nstack/stackhut/docs/full_docs/using_services.rst

 SHError
 """""""

-Returned in the event of a remote service error in the catch block of a rejected promise.
+Returned in the event of a remote service error as an exception/error depending on the specific client library.

 The object has 3 parameters,